Promise to Love Dorset

 The messaging uses ‘do’ rather than ‘don’t’ to keep the campaign tone positive and inclusive.
 Using ‘do’ not only focuses on the amazing places and experiences Dorset has to offer, but on what we expect of visitors, whether on holiday or a day trip.
 The ‘Do’ motif is used across the campaign visuals, acting as binoculars to admire the views.

-The campaign hashtag is #PromiseToLoveDorset
+Use the campaign hashtag #PromiseToLoveDorset

 Project Background